ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

     "priority": "high"
   },
   {
-    "testName": "Login with invalid username",
+    "testName": "Login with invalid username and valid password", "steps": [
-    "steps": [
-      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter invalid username 'invaliduser' in the username field", "Enter valid password 'katal@n@ravi' in the password field", "Click the 'Log In' button",
+      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter an invalid username 'invaliduser' in the username field", "Enter a valid password 'katal@n@ravi' in the password field", "Click the 'Log In' button",
-      "Verify login fails and an error message is displayed (EXPECT: FAILURE)" ],
+      "Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)", "Verify that an error message is displayed indicating that the username or password is invalid" ],
     "testData": {
       "username": "invaliduser",